-Section 13.3 - Time Limitations and Informal Handling of Grievances
+Section 13.3 - Informal Resolution

 Before a grievance is filed formally, every effort must be made to resolve differences between the employee and the immediate supervisor.
 Also, the grievance should be reviewed on an informal basis through the chain of command within the Fire Department.